Direct Line says will be more profitable after spin-off

 "Other than some transitional services provided by RBS Group, we have essentially achieved the goal of operating as a standalone insurance company," chief executive Paul Geddes said.

-The sale of a minority stake in Direct Line is being run by Goldman Sachs (GS.N), Morgan Stanley (MS.N) and UBS UBSN.VX, who are acting as joint bookrunners, sources have said.
+The sale of a minority stake in Direct Line is being run by Goldman Sachs, Morgan Stanley and UBS, who are acting as joint bookrunners, sources have said.